tratteo/omnimodel/README.md

-### Model complex data and with it in an easy and safe way
+### Model complex data and access it in an easy and safe way

 ## Features